Paranoid (Black Sabbath song)

-"Paranoid" is a song by the English heavy metal band Black Sabbath, released in 1970 off the band's second studio album, Paranoid (1970).
+"Paranoid" is a song by the English heavy metal band Black Sabbath, released in 1970 on the band's second studio album, Paranoid (1970).
 It is the first single from the album, while the B-side is the song "The Wizard".
 The song is widely regarded as one of the greatest heavy metal songs of all time.
 It reached number 4 on the UK singles chart and number 61 on the US Billboard Hot 100, becoming Black Sabbath's first song to place on both of those charts.

 Song information

 "Paranoid" was the first Black Sabbath single release, coming six months after their self-titled debut was released.
 Black Sabbath bassist Geezer Butler (from Guitar World magazine, March 2004):

 A lot of the Paranoid album was written around the time of our first album, Black Sabbath.
 We recorded the whole thing in about 2 or 3 days, live in the studio.
 The song "Paranoid" was written as an afterthought.
 We basically needed a 3 minute filler for the album, and Tony came up with the riff.
 I quickly did the lyrics, and Ozzy was reading them as he was singing.

 The song is an E minor pentatonic and only uses power chords.
 The guitar solo is a dry signal on the left channel, which is patched through a ring modulator and routed to the right channel; this effect was used again on the 1978 song, "Johnny Blade".

 According to extant lyric sheets, "Paranoid" was at one time titled "The Paranoid".

 "Paranoid" eventually became the name of the album.
 Originally, the band had wanted to call the album War Pigs after the song of the same name, but the record company persuaded them to use "Paranoid" instead because it was less offensive.

 "Paranoid" drew controversy for apparently encouraging suicide, much like Osbourne's later solo song "Suicide Solution".
 Particularly, the lyric "I tell you to enjoy life" was misheard as a mondegreen: "I tell you to end your life".